-Data independence: Separating the data from the system of activation (email, personalisation, retargeting etc.) is probably the biggest thing that comes out of this report.
-Data is collected and managed independently of the systems that can use it in an organisation with a CDP.
-This wrestling of control and ownership of the customer data is not going to make them any friends at Adobe, Salesforce, Oracle or any other marketing cloud vendor because it enables organisations to build best-of-breed marketing stacks more easily, rendering the connected applications almost interchangeable and commoditized.
+Data independence: Separating the data from the system of activation (email, personalization, retargeting etc.) is probably the biggest thing that comes out of this report.
+Data is collected and managed independently of the systems that can use it in an organization with a CDP.
+This wrestling of control and ownership of the customer data is not going to make them any friends at Adobe, Salesforce, Oracle or any other marketing cloud vendor because it enables organizations to build best-of-breed marketing stacks more easily, rendering the connected applications almost interchangeable and commoditized.
 "CDPs are frequently seen as the connective tissue for marketers who assembled their own "hub," or stack, using multiple point execution tools from competitive vendors" is a quote I really liked.

 Individual level data: Personal 1st Party data unified across channels is another important point made in the report.
 Customers do not respect channels, so why should your data be stuck in channels?
 In fact, being stuck in channels is plain wrong, and this is where a CDP really comes into its own.

 Real-time: Real-time is used through out the report, and I couldn’t agree more.
 Signals of buying intent happen in truly real-time, not in batches or micro-batches, so why wouldn’t you react to these signals in real-time.
 Real-time definition?
 Less the 500 milliseconds is the answer!